Denis-Bolkovenko/jobeet-tutorial/docs/days/day-14.md

 ## Locale in the URL

-The Jobeet website will be available in English and Russian.
+The Jobeet site will be available in English and Russian.
 As an URL can only represent a single resource, the culture must be embedded in the URL.
 In order to do that, open the `config/routes/annotations.yaml` file, and add `prefix` for all routes (except API).